maxHolsch/Anthology/Design.md

   - Gapless transitions between nodes based on timestamps
   - Memory of playback position if user navigates away and returns
   - Handles timestamp gaps gracefully (skip)
-- **Queue Controls**:
+- **Simplified Queue Controls**:
-  - View upcoming nodes in playlist queue
+  - Previous/Next buttons for navigation through randomized playlist
-  - See timeline with all nodes marked as chapters
+  - No visibility of upcoming nodes or total playlist length
-  - Skip to specific response while maintaining playlist context
+  - Cannot skip to specific responses (only sequential prev/next)
   - Clear playlist and start fresh with new node selection

 ### 4. Data Processing Pipeline